-- Administrative - Administrative and office procedures and systems such as word processing, managing files and records, stenography and transcription, designing forms, and workplace terminology. - Communications and Media - Media production, communication, and dissemination techniques and methods.
-This includes alternative ways to inform and entertain via written, oral, and visual media. - Computers and Electronics - Circuit boards, processors, chips, electronic equipment, and computer hardware and software, including applications and programming.
+- Communications and Media - Media production, communication, and dissemination techniques and methods.
+This includes alternative ways to inform and entertain via written, oral, and visual media. - Engineering and Technology - The practical application of engineering science and technology.
+This includes applying principles, techniques, procedures, and equipment to the design and production of various goods and services. - Computers and Electronics - Circuit boards, processors, chips, electronic equipment, and computer hardware and software, including applications and programming.

-- Design - Design techniques, tools, and principles involved in production of precision technical plans, blueprints, drawings, and models. - English Language - Structure and content of the English language including the meaning and spelling of words, and rules of composition and grammar. - Mechanical - Machines and tools, including their designs, uses, repair, and maintenance. - Telecommunications - Transmission, broadcasting, switching, control, and operation of telecommunications systems.
+- Design - Design techniques, tools, and principles involved in production of precision technical plans, blueprints, drawings, and models. - English Language - Structure and content of the English language including the meaning and spelling of words, and rules of composition and grammar. - Law and Government - Laws, legal codes, court procedures, precedents, government regulations, executive orders, agency rules, and the democratic political process. - Mechanical - Machines and tools, including their designs, uses, repair, and maintenance. - Telecommunications - Transmission, broadcasting, switching, control, and operation of telecommunications systems.